A 9-month, non-degree program for people who are passionate about cultural exchange & teaching Arabic as a second language in the United States.

 Q: Can someone with a US citizenship or green card (residency) apply for a Fulbright grant?

 A: No, any one applying for a Fulbright grant must not be a US citizen or hold a green card (residency).
+Applicants with active applications for permanent residency or the diversity visa lottery will not be considered.

 Q: What are the chances of an applicant who meets all the requirements?